20th Annual Permanency Conference: A Legacy of Permanency: 20 Years of Planting Roots and Stability

 Beyond the training, we prioritize self-care and renewal, ensuring participants feel appreciated and re-energized as they return to their vital roles.
 The relaxed setting offers opportunities for personal reflection and connection, making this an event that both educates and inspires.

 This year SDHR has approved double occupancy for hotel lodging.
 If 2 or more from the same county attend, they must share room accommodations.
+This year's conference will be held at the Embassy Suites by Hilton Birmingham-Hoover.

 As we mark two decades of convening professionals and families around the shared goal of lasting family connections, we are excited to be challenged, inspired, and recommitted to building belonging.
 Join us for an enriching experience that will leave you better equipped to create positive change within our communities, one child, one family, and one courageous action at a time.